How To Check Your Brake Lights

 - The brake light wiring switch is broken.

 Replacing bulbs can vary between models so check your owners manual to make yourself familiar with the process.
 For many of us anything outside of changing a bulb can be complex and could become costly so it might be best to bring your vehicle to a professional mechanic for certain fixes.

 Once you have passed your NCT make sure your car insurer is updated of all changes.
-If you are a Chill customer you can contact our customer service team on 01 400 3400 and they will work with you on updating your information.
+If you are a Chill customer and have any queries about your car insurance, you can contact our customer service team on 01 400 3400 and they will work with you on updating your information.